michurin/milisp/README.md

 ## FAQ

+### Support of other languages

+You are free to make pool request.

+### Does it support Python2?

+Not, it doesn't.
+If you really eager for Python2 support, you can fork this project and fix couple of characters.

+### This lisp doesn't support lists? quotes?

+Yes.
+You are free to use custom types and structures.
+Take a look at examples where NumPy arrays are used.
+However there are no complex types provided out of the box.

 ### TODO

-- This lisp doesn't support lists? quotes?
-- Support of other languages
-- Python2 support
 - Does this introduce any speed overhead?
 - Any helpers?